rickstrandanz/amplified-feedback-gha/README.md

 - Decide on the bot or webhook approach (or both)
 - Further work to publish the action
-- Feedback and approval for security
+- Feedback and approval from security
 - Looking into any other potential integrations